AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/pull-request-template.md

 When [filing a PR](STUB-LINK file a PR), GitHub will ask you for an informative title and description of the changes.
 There is lots of other information you can include in your PR, including items you want reviewers to have a particularly close look at, or any other technical information that will help the review process go more smoothly.

-In OpenScPCA, we use a pull request template to directly prompt you for important kinds of information that will help us review your code!
+In OpenScPCA, we use a pull request template to directly prompt you for important kinds of information that will help us review your code:

 - When you go to file the PR, there will be a box for you to include the PR description.
 This box is already populated with a set of text prompts and questions to answer - this is the PR template!